gtworek/PSBits/NtPowerInformation/README.md

 Most of `InformationLevel` values require `SeShutdownPrivilege`, which means it is allowed for each user on Windows 10.
 If other privilege requirements are identified, it is clearly written in the level description.

+Some power-related parameters can be spotted in the registry under `HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Power`.

 If you want to call `NtPowerInformation()` on your own, you can use the following C code:
 ```C
 typedef NTSTATUS(__stdcall* PO_NtPowerInformation)(